 This fall has been a series of showing up days for me.
 Days that feel like they ask more than I have (am I the only one who feels like raising teenagers requires a counseling degree they don’t have?).
 But I keep showing up.
 Gina, reporting for life.

-Some days, I feel like I did it all really well.
-I feel like a rock star.
-Some days, I feel like I’m fresh out of amazing, as my friend and fellow blogger Stacey would say (she’s got a book coming out next fall to tell us all more about how to walk those days, and I’m so excited!).
+Some days, I feel successful.
+Like a rock star.
+Some days, I feel like I’m fresh out of amazing, as my friend and fellow blogger Stacey puts it so well in her book.
 Grace for the rest.
 Faithful isn’t about how well you do it – it’s about doing it, period.
 It’s showing up, again and again.

-The reason I keep showing up is because I know that He can use what I bring.
+The reason I keep showing up is because I know He uses what I bring.
 He takes my offerings and fills in the empty spaces with grace.
-I can show up because I know He goes before.
-I am not alone.
-I can do it scared, tired, empty, lonely, weak, clueless.
-I can do it with confidence because He uses it all.
+We can show up because we know He goes before.
+We am not alone.
+Do it scared, tired, empty, lonely, weak, clueless.
+We show up with confidence because He uses it all.

 So let’s show up today.
 Let’s bring our best, whatever that looks like on any given day, and know that it’s enough because He has the rest.
 This can be our act of courage today, our brave face regardless of the circumstances.